Best Credit Cards For Car Rental Insurance

 Another distinction that is important to understand is primary versus secondary insurance.
 With primary insurance, you must submit a claim to your personal insurance first, and your credit card will only cover what remains.
 But with primary rental car insurance, your credit card’s policy will cover damages first.

-Here are some of the best credit cards that offer rental car insurance:
+Here is one of the best credit cards that offers rental car insurance:

 In addition, new cardholders receive 40,000 bonus miles after using their card to spend $3,000 within three months of account opening, and two miles per dollar spent on all purchases.
 Miles are worth one cent each as statement credits toward travel purchases including airfare, hotels, car rentals, and cruises.
 There is a $59 annual fee for this card that is waived the first year, and no foreign transaction fees.